 It was not long after this that women and children began disappearing as well.
 Some of these people turned up mutilated like the livestock, but many others were never seen again.

-Stumpp was also suspected to have been in an incestuous relationship with his daughter, and his son a product of this relationship.
-These accusations likely destroyed his reputation throughout Bedburg, and could have added fuel to the accusations of Stumpp being the werewolf.
+Stumpp was also suspected to have been in an incestuous relationship with his daughter, and his son was said to be a product of this relationship.
+These accusations likely destroyed his reputation throughout Bedburg and could have added fuel to the accusations of Stumpp being the werewolf.

 A likely explanation is that Stumpp was falsely accused of being a werewolf for political reasons.
 Stumpp was thought to be a Protestant convert, and the trial could have been a way to persecute him for this.

 A major piece of damning evidence against Stumpp was his missing left hand.
 The werewolf was thought to be missing a paw.
 This supposedly came about when the werewolf had been caught in a trap and had to chew its paw off to escape.
 Stumpp was missing the corresponding hand, which was lost in an accident years before.
 However, the timing of the injury was conveniently ignored in an effort to find evidence against Stumpp.

 Capture and Trial